vihari/vihari.github.io/why_india.md

 # Conclusion

 I have hopefully communicated what one can achieve by staying back.
 I am not advocating in anyway (for any moral, ethical or otherwise reason) to pursue a PhD in India.
-But before you sign-up for a seemingly mediocre PhD position in the US, please consider very carefully if you would do better by staying back.
+But before you sign-up for a PhD position in the US, please consider very carefully if you would do better by staying back.
 This dialogue from Shahrukh Khan from Dear Zindagi aptly puts it.

 > Kabhi kabhi hum mushkil rasta sirf is liye chunte hai, kyun ki humein lagta hai, important cheezein paane ke liye humein mushkil rasta apnana chahiye.
 Apne aap ko punish karna bahut zaroori samajhte hai.
 But why?
 Aasaan rasta kyun nahi chun sakte?
 Kya burai hai us mein?
 Khaas karke jab us mushkil ka saamna karne ke liye hum taiyaar hi nahi hai!